our foundation is our extensive project experience gained in the public, private, and community sectors

 Experience prior to starting Active Planning - Richard Lewis

-Winning bidding documents.
+2013 and 2017: Winning bidding documents.
 At Witteveen+Bos UK, Richard played a leading role in The Highland Council's successful bid to deliver a £6.5m Inverness City Active Travel Network.
 He sub-edited Royal Borough of Kingston's successful £30m mini-Holland funding bid and proposed new and amended cycle routes in the borough.
-More information...

-Designing concept cycle infrastructure.
-At Witteveen+Bos UK, Richard prepared concept infrastructure designs for The Highland Council to illustrate the potential for separated cycle infrastructure and cycle-streets in Inverness.
+2015-2018 Designing concept cycle infrastructure.
+Richard prepared concept infrastructure designs for The Highland Council to illustrate the potential for separated cycle infrastructure and cycle-streets in Inverness.

 Richard's sketch designs for Blackfriars Road, Stratford High Street and Parliament Square helped to kick-start LCC's most successful campaign yet - Love London Go Dutch.
 Versions of all three of the schemes were implemented.

-Cycling infrastructure design research.
+2012 Cycling infrastructure design research.
 In 2012 Richard and two others cycled a self-guided 'infrastructure safari' through the Netherlands, Germany and Denmark, finishing in Copenhagen.
-This resulted in considerable practical (user) understanding about infrastructure design in the three countries.
+This resulted in a considerable practical (user) understanding of infrastructure design in the three countries.